 - Liu, F. C., Kirk, S. R., & Bleiholder, C. (2016).
 On the Structural Denaturation of Biological Analytes in Trapped Ion Mobility Spectrometry – Mass Spectrometry.
 Analyst 141, 3722-3730.

-Structure-elucidation from ion mobility spectrometry/mass spectrometry
+Theory: Structure-elucidation from ion mobility spectrometry/mass spectrometry

 A major current challenge of applying ion mobility spectrometry to biological problems is to interpret the experimental data in terms of the molecular structure of the analyte.
 These challenges are rooted in the fact that ion mobility spectrometry provides no direct, atomic information about the investigated molecule.
 Instead, the structural information obtained from IM-MS is a mean “effective area” called momentum transfer cross section.